an all-too-true case of ninety-nine percent perspiration and one percent

 for in-jokes and connections to more significant events and characters

 yet to be seen in the Marvel universe.
-And there at least, the movie
+And there, at least - at

 does not disappoint, throwing in some doozies, with five - count Ďem Ė